Published on June 29th, 2021 | by Ruben0

 Some time ago I bought three bottles of Fino San Patricio, the flagship Fino from Bodegas Garvey.
 They were all 37.5 cl bottles in very good condition with a very high fill level.

-The bottle I’m opening probably dates back to the early 1960s.
+The bottle I’m opening probably dates back to the first half of the 1960s.
 It has the same reference to the impuesto provincial a metalico that I also saw on old labels from M.Ant.
 De La Riva and Pedro Domecq from that era.
 A good way of dating old bottles is to look for advertising from different years and the best match I could find was an ad from 1960.
-It has the exact same label and shows the peculiar ‘ribbed’ metallic closure around the stopper, which seemed to have disappeared around 1963-1964.
+It has the exact same label and shows the peculiar ‘ribbed’ metallic closure around the stopper, which seemed to have disappeared in the second part of the 1960s.

 Fino San Patricio (Garvey, early 1960s, 37,5cl)